 As the energy regulator, Ofgem is tasked with making the energy market as fair and competitive as possible so households don't pay too much for their energy.

-Ofgem believes that one of the reasons more people don't switch is because it's too difficult.
+It is Ofgem's belief that one of the reasons more people don't switch is because it's too difficult.
 That's why the retail market review or 'RMR' was introduced in 2010 in addition to the "Be an energy shopper" campaign.

 What is the RMR?

-The RMR is designed to clean up the energy market and has three main components: making energy simpler, clearer and fairer.
+The RMR was designed to clean up the energy market and has three main components: making energy simpler, clearer and fairer.